-Curt Young returns for his third season of his second stint as A's pitching coach.
+Curt Young returns for his fifth season of his second stint as A's pitching coach.
 He was originally appointed to the position Dec.
 2, 2003 and spent seven seasons with the A's before joining the Boston Red Sox as their pitching coach in 2011.
-The 2014 season marks Young's 30th year in the Oakland organization, which includes 12 years as a player, eight years as a minor league coach and 10 years as the major league pitching coach.
+The 2016 season marks Young's 32nd year in the Oakland organization, which includes 12 years as a player, eight years as a minor league coach and 12 years as the major league pitching coach.

-Under Young's guidance, the A's have finished second in the American League in ERA in each of the last two seasons, logging a 3.56 ERA in 2013 and 3.48 in 2012.
-The 2012 club featured an Oakland record-tying 12 rookies and the ERA was the lowest by an A's team since 1990.
+Under Young's guidance, the A's finished second in the American League in ERA in three straight seasons from 2012-14.
+The 2014 club posted a 3.22 ERA, which was seventh lowest in Oakland history and the lowest since 1990 (3.18).
 During his tenure as coach from 2004-10, Oakland pitchers posted an AL-best 4.03 ERA and held opponents to an AL-low .257 average while allowing the fewest home runs (1,062) in the league.
-His 2010 staff led the American League with a 3.56 ERA and 17 shutouts, while A's starters registered a Major League-best 3.47 ERA, the lowest such mark in the AL at the time since the 1990 Red Sox (3.32).
+His 2010 staff led the AL with a 3.56 ERA and 17 shutouts, while A's starters registered a Major League-best 3.47 ERA, the lowest such mark in the AL at the time since the 1990 Red Sox (3.32).
 In 2011, Boston pitchers ranked third in the American League in strikeouts (1,213) and opponent batting average (.247) and tied for fourth in shutouts (13).

 Young compiled a 69-53 record and a 4.31 ERA in 251 games, 162 starts, in an 11-year Major League pitching career that included stints with Oakland (1983-91, 93), Kansas City (1992) and the New York Yankees (1992).
 He was originally drafted by the A's in the fourth round of the 1981 June draft, making his major league debut in 1983.
 The left-hander went 13-9 with a 3.45 ERA in 1986, leading the team in victories and earning him an Opening Day start in 1987.
 He matched his career best in wins in 1987, posting a 13-7 record and a 4.08 ERA in a career-high 31 starts.
 Young was also a member of the A's starting rotation when they won three consecutive American League pennants from 1988-90.
 He tossed two one-hitters during his career: Oct.
 5, 1986 against Kansas City and June 9, 1987 against Chicago.

 Young graduated from Arthur Hill High School in Saginaw, Mich., where he also starred as a quarterback, and attended Central Michigan University.
 In 1980, he pitched for the United States team in the World Amateur Baseball Tournament in Japan.
-Curt makes his offseason home in Scottsdale, Ariz. with his wife, Kathy, and their two sons (Daniel and Jamie) and daughter (Shannon).
+Curt and his wife, Kathy, make their offseason home in Scottsdale, Ariz.
+They have two sons (Daniel and Jamie) and a daughter (Shannon).